DeeptiJainMicrosoft/LogGenie/Step-By-Step guide.md

 **If you don’t see logs for a specific service, it means the configuration is missing in the XML file.**

 - You can find the container mappings for Azure services in the **LogContainersList.xml** file under the Debug and Release folders.
+- Storage account containers are specified based on the corresponding Azure service log categories
-- To check a full list of Azure service log categories, refer to [Azure Monitor Supported Logs](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/supported-logs/microsoft-cache-redis-logs)
+- For the complete list of Azure service log categories, refer to [Azure Monitor Supported Logs](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/supported-logs/microsoft-cache-redis-logs)

 **Please follow the steps below to add a New Service Log Category:**